Pilgrimage to Kildare, Chapter V, Wounded and Weary in Kildare

 As a congratulatory reward to myself, I booked a self-contained Airbnb for my two nights in Kildare.
 After putting down my bags, I raced out to the town to have a look around.
 First I found the high walled Anglican Cathedral which was all locked up.
 I was told that it would be open the next day so I didn’t mind waiting.
 Next I found a Carmalites church that was open, and here I went inside to thank Blessed Mary for getting me to Kildare safely (little did I know this extraordinary adventure wasn’t over yet).
 By now I had come to know that the reeds I had been carrying where the extra large type, so I decided to go in search of the smaller variety.
 My landlady had given me some direction of where I might find some and on the way I passed St Brigids Parish Catholic Church where mass was just finishing.

 I popped inside to chat to the priest and met Father Andy who was a great guy.
 He even knew Father Stephen's from St Patricks Church that I had taken refuge in Slane.
 Amazingly he felt to gift the pilgrimage a newly made and already blessed St Brigids cross that he had received earlier that day.
-I continued to the field that my landlady had advised I would find the reed, but alas I could not find any.
+I continued to the field where my landlady had advised I would find the reeds, but alas I could not find any.
 I started to worry slightly as the sun had started to set (and it wasn’t even the season for reeds anyway).
-But soon I stopped to ask another lady if she knew where some reeds might grow. and she very kindly drove me down to a bog behind St Brigids well.
+But soon I stopped to ask another lady if she knew where some reeds might grow, and she very kindly drove me down to a bog behind St Brigids well.
 After getting my feet soaked again and getting paniky lost, I finally found enough reeds to make the journey back home.
 It was close to 9.00pm and I stayed up until 11.00pm making crosses – what fun I had.

 The next morning, after a cup of tea in bed and a cooked breakfast to get me started, my first mission was in St Brigids Parish Church.
 I intended to give the crosses some sort of ceremonial light blessing, since She (Brigid) was the keeper of the ‘eternal flame’.
 My idea was to light a candle to symbolically bring the spirit of St Brigid from Kildare back to London.
 After Mass I took the little blessed cross Father Andy had gifted and lit a candle and prayed the St Brigids prayer over it.